Buy-to-Let Mortgages For The Self-Employed

 Self-employment structure

 The nature of how you make money can be a factor for some lenders.
-For example, there are lenders who will be more comfortable dealing with sole traders and limited companies.
-Then, there are others who will specialise in buy-to-let mortgages for contractors and freelancers.
+For example, some lenders will be more comfortable dealing with sole traders and limited companies.
+Then, others will specialise in buy-to-let mortgages for contractors and freelancers.

 So, it’s important that you deal with a lender whose mortgage services suit your situation.